 Stress can creep up on us in different ways.
 Students pursuing graduate degrees in health sciences especially have to deal with a lot of stress balancing rigorous classes, work and their personal lives.
 While stress is a normal part of life, we want to mitigate it where we can so that we keep a healthy mindset.

 Laughter is a natural medicine that can improve your mood, strengthen your immune system and even combat stress.
 From the stress of finals to anxiety from work, we all could use a little more laughter in our lives.
+But is laughing good for you?
 Below are research-backed ways laughter can help relieve stress, plus an infographic with ten creative ways to add more laughter into your life.

 Scientifically Proven Ways Laughter Can Relieve Stress